 Conclusion

-In this article, we learned and understood functions in PHP.
+In this article, we learned and understood PHP Functions.
 We understood how to have control over our program’s functionality and tasks by utilizing user-defined functions.
-We caught a glimpse of various built-in functions.
+This article also lists various built-in functions.
 We explored several key points to consider when creating a function to ensure a smooth interpretation.
-We explored examples that were better solved after defining our functions.
+We discussed examples that were better solved after defining our functions.
 In conclusion, functions help improve both code efficiency and the development process.
-To become an excellent developer, you should master writing fast and efficient functions in PHP.
+To become an excellent developer, you should master writing fast and efficient PHP Functions.

 PHP Functions – FAQs